SorosWen/AmazonScrappingTool/README.md

 May 16th 2020:
 Tested deploying a sample project on Google Cloud.
 The deployment was successful.
 The nest step is to deploy the real project to Google Cloud.

+May 17th 2020:
+Testing the possibility of scrapping only a portion of the webpage instead of the entire webpage to improve scrapper performance.